apache/incubator-retired-blur/README.md

 ### controllers

 Like the shards file, in the `config/controllers` list servers that will run as the blur controller servers.

-NOTE:  By default controller servers run on port `40010` and bind to the `0.0.0.0` address.
+By default controller servers run on port `40010` and bind to the `0.0.0.0` address.

     controller1
     controller2

-NOTE: To just get started you do not need to run controllers if you are going to run a single shard server.
+NOTE: If you are going to run a single shard server running controllers is not required.
 A single shard server is fully functional on the it's own.
 Controllers and the shard servers share the same thrift API, so later your code won't have to be modified to run against a cluster.

 ### $BLUR_HOME